How to Learn Jazz Guitar – The Definitive Guide

-Now, that doesn’t mean you have to go out and hit up a jam session, or book a gig, especially in the early days of learning to play jazz guitar.
+That doesn’t mean you have to go and hit up a jam session, or book a gig, especially in the early days of learning jazz guitar.

 Jam Tracks Are Cool, But…

-There’ a big difference between jamming with a backing track at home and playing with other human beings.
+There’ a big difference between jamming with backing tracks and playing with human beings.

-And this difference will very quickly show you where your strengths and weaknesses are as a jazz guitarist.
+And this difference very quickly shows you your strengths and weaknesses as a jazz guitarist.

-Then you can emphasize these strengths and target those weaknesses in your study in order to quickly progress as a player.
+You can then emphasize the strengths and target the weaknesses to quickly progress as a player.

-If you’re used to jamming with backing tracks, they become predictable.
+If you jam with backing tracks, they become predictable.

 But human musicians aren’t predictable.

-Learning to be in charge of the tempo, groove, chord changes, and melody line, without the option of rewinding will teach you more in one jam session then in months of study at home.
+Being in charge of tempo, groove, chord changes, and melody line, teaches you more in one jam then in months of study at home.